 Online purchases currently have a surcharge of €1 per booking irrespective of the number of tickets in the reservation — rarely is €1 better spent.

-Visitors with tickets (print out or on mobile phone) use the fast track line — currently to the left or via the souvenir shop — and enter the church without delay.
+Visitors with tickets (print out or on mobile phone) use the fast track line — currently the Puerta del Lagarto to the north of the Giralda bell tower — and enter the church without delay.
 Turn up within the given time slot, or for tickets without times, anytime on the ticket date.

 Guided tours are also good skip-the-line options to see Seville Cathedral and especially in combination with the Real Alcazar royal palace complex on the opposite end of the plaza.
 Guided tours may also be booked longer in advance than the standard tickets, which may be useful to ensure admission when visiting during peak season.